1996 United States Senate election in Wyoming

 The 1996 United States Senate election in Wyoming was held November 5, 1996.
 Incumbent Republican U.S. Senator Alan K. Simpson decided to retire.
 Republican nominee Mike Enzi won the open seat.
-This is the last time a Democrat won 40% of the vote in a Wyoming Senate Election.
-Indeed, only one subsequent Democrat has scratched even 30%, and then only barely-- Nominee Gary Trauner in the 2018 wave year received 30.10% of the vote.
+This is the last time a Democrat won 40% of the vote in an election for either of Wyoming's US Senate seats.
+Indeed, only one subsequent Democratic nominee was able to earn 30% of the vote, Gary Trauner in 2018.